“The China Syndrome”, released on March 16, 1979, is a nuclear power plant disaster film.

 The “China Syndrome” and “Three Mile Island” paralleled each other closely, both had the following:

 - Confusion over valve status due to a critical user interface problem.

 - Mechanical parts being stuck.

-- The reactor suffering damage.
+- The reactor suffered damage.

 - Very little radiation leakage.

-- No deaths, injuries or significant damage except to the plant itself.
+- No deaths, injuries, or significant damage except to the plant itself.

 Both the movie and the real disaster came close to a full core meltdown.
 Such an event would potentially kill thousands.

 Michael Douglas stated: “Incredible”, “I can’t put it together.
 It’s disturbingly ironic,”

 The real TV news reporting of the disaster had eerily similar scenes to that from the movie.
 Michael Douglas stated: “It was a religious awakening”, “I felt it was God’s hand.”